With commodity prices reaching previously untraded territory, the effect on supply and demand is an unknown

 Read more

-Openfield Group Limited has reported its results to 30 June 2020.
-The British farmer-owned grain marketing and arable inputs co-operative has reported profits of £0.4m for the year to 30 June 2020 (2019: Profit £0.5m), in line with expectations.
-Openfield not only performed well for its members but also positioned itself confidently to face into […]
+Openfield Group Limited has reported its results to 30 June 2022.
+Notwithstanding the very challenging market conditions as a result of the poor 2020 harvest, the British farmer-owned grain marketing and arable inputs co-operative has reported a small profit of £0.1m for the year to 30 June 2021 (2020: Profit £0.4m).
+Anticipating the difficult […]

 Read more